Siloam inscription: Discovery

-The pupil was later identified as Jacob Eliahu (later Spafford, following his subsequent adoption by Horatio Spafford).
+The pupil was later identified as Jacob Eliahu, later Spafford, following his adoption by Horatio Spafford.
 Seventy years later, in 1950, Eliahu's adoptive sister, Bertha Spafford Vester, wrote of the discovery story, which took place a year prior to her arrival in the city:

 Jacob was above the average in intellect, with the oriental aptitude for languages.
 He spoke five fluently, with a partial knowledge of several others.
 He was interested in archaeology, and the year before we came to Jerusalem he discovered the Siloam Inscription...
-His imagination was fired by learning about the subterranean tunnel in the Ophal Hill that had been excavated by King Hezekiah to bring water inside the threatened city...
-It is supposed to be haunted by a dragon or genie...
-Nevertheless, Jacob determined to explore the tunnel...
+His imagination was fired by learning about the subterranean tunnel in the Ophal Hill that had been excavated by King Hezekiah to bring water inside the threatened city ...
+It is supposed to be haunted by a dragon or genie ...
+Nevertheless, Jacob determined to explore the tunnel ...
 Jacob, feeling his way, suddenly was conscious that the chisel marks had changed and were now going from left to right.
 He realized he must be in the exact place where the King's workmen had met under the city.
 Carefully he felt all around the walls, and was certain that his fingers detected an inscription chiseled in the stone.

 Removal

-In July 1890 a resident of Jerusalem had the inscription removed from the wall of the tunnel; during this work the inscription cracked into six to seven pieces and several letters were injured at the breakpoints.
+In July 1890 a resident of Jerusalem had the inscription removed from the wall of the tunnel.
+During this work the inscription cracked into six or seven pieces and several letters were damaged at the breakpoints.

 The Ottoman government in Jerusalem, led by the Mutasarrif of Jerusalem, Ibrahim Hakki Pasha, did not become aware of what had happened until the end of the year, when they were alerted by the director of the Turkish Museum in Istanbul.
 Under Ottoman law, the government was the owner of all ancient monuments found within the empire, so they launched a search for the inscription.
 During 1891, both the real and a forged copy were given to Ibrahim Hakki Pasha; the Mutasarrif put the inscription on display in the Jerusalem Serāj, where it was viewed by large crowds.
 The inscription was subsequently sent to Istanbul.

-Casts of the inscription in situ had been made by Hermann Guthe in 1881; one was held by the Schneller Orphanage, the second broke during the transport to Germany and a third was held by the Deutscher Verein zur Erforschung Palästinas (German Association for the Exploration of Palestine, DVEP).
+Casts of the inscription in situ had been made by Hermann Guthe in 1881.
+One was held by the Schneller Orphanage, the second broke during the transport to Germany and a third was held by the Deutscher Verein zur Erforschung Palästinas (German Association for the Exploration of Palestine, DVEP).

+Further claims

+In 2022 much media attention focused on an announcement by controversial retired Jewish history professor Gershon Galil that he and archaeologist Eli Shukron had examined high-quality photographs of the inscription and found additional lines of text on it, as well as in the tunnel below where the inscription had been removed.
+This prompted an open letter from other Israeli academics criticizing the announcement of finds to the media without proper publication and peer review in a professional journal, or even providing the photographs to other researchers.